motion-kit/motion-kit/README.md

 If you've used RMQ's Stylers, you'll recognize a very similar pattern here.
 In RMQ the 'style' methods are handed a 'Styler' instance, which wraps access to the view.
 In MotionKit we make use of `method_missing` to call these methods indirectly.
-That takes care of most methods related to styling, except those that take multiple arguments.
-Those can get "helper" methods.
+That takes care of most methods related to styling, but you might want to write some "helper" methods so that your styling code is more concise.
+Some examples are included in the MotionKit core, but the [SweetKit][] gem has many more.
+If you are writing helpers for UIKit or AppKit, please consider adding them to SweetKit, so we can all share in the productivity boost! :smiley:

 ```ruby
   def login_label_style